 - It is important not to have any gaps in your knowledge and active usage of your current level before you start studying the next level.
 If you feel you need to revise your current level, add your current level to your plan.
 You find this option in the middle of the screen just before your plan starts.

 - When you are happy with your plan, click on the title of the first lesson of week 1.

 - You can see approximately how long you should spend on this lesson.
 Make sure you read the instructions carefully to find out how to study the lesson and complete the exercises for maximum efficiency.

 - Click on 'Go to lesson' and start.

 - When you have completed a lesson successfully, return to your study plan.
-Your final test scores now appear in your plan, and you are ready to start the next lesson.

 1. How many times must I study each lesson?

 Plan to work through each lesson two or three times, each time improving your speed of doing the exercises, and your test results.
 You can do this on the same day or over two-three consecutive days.
 If you find a lesson challenging, repeat it many times over several days until it becomes easy.